 EWCA Civ 60, Bus LR 784, BPIR 450 (Court of Appeal)

 A debtor was estopped from challenging a statutory demand using an argument that had failed in earlier proceedings on a different statutory demand for the same debt.
-Joseph represented the successful lender.
+Joseph (sole counsel on the first appeal; led by Michael Todd QC in the Court of Appeal) represented the successful lender.